el-cms/build123d/docs/examples_1.rst

 .. image:: assets/examples/stud_wall.png
     :align: center

-This example demonstrates creatings custom `Part` objects and putting them into assemblies.
+This example demonstrates creating custom `Part` objects and putting them into assemblies.
 The custom object is a `Stud` used in the building industry while the assembly is a `StudWall` created from copies of `Stud` objects for efficiency.
 Both the `Stud` and `StudWall` objects use `RigidJoints` to define snap points which